India CPM Benchmarks

 India CTV CPM benchmark ranges in 2025–2026

-The following ranges are based on agency-reported estimates, published industry commentary, and StratPulse research.
-They are directional benchmarks, not guarantees.
-Actual rates vary by campaign, buyer, and negotiation.
+The following ranges are StratPulse estimates based on agency-reported rates, published industry commentary, and platform rate card analysis (2025–26).
+They are directional benchmarks, not guarantees — actual rates vary by campaign, buyer, and negotiation.
+For macro context, the FICCI-EY M&E Report 2026 and Dentsu Digital Advertising Report 2025 provide the closest publicly available market-level data on India digital video pricing.

 Standard non-skippable pre-roll (broad targeting, open programmatic)

-Industry estimates suggest rates in the range of ₹150–₹350 CPM.
-This is the floor of the market—remnant inventory transacted through open auction, with limited audience targeting and no content adjacency guarantees.
+This is the floor of the market — remnant inventory transacted through open auction, with limited audience targeting and no content adjacency guarantees.
+(StratPulse estimate: ₹150–₹350 CPM.)

 Standard non-skippable pre-roll (audience-targeted, PMP or direct)

-Move to a private marketplace deal or direct IO with demographic or behavioural targeting and the range rises to approximately ₹350–₹700 CPM, depending on the audience segment and platform.
+Private marketplace deals or direct IOs with demographic or behavioural targeting command a meaningful premium.
 BFSI and auto brand briefs that require specific audience cohorts typically land in this band.
+(StratPulse estimate: ₹350–₹700 CPM depending on audience segment and platform.)

 Premium platform, premium content, direct deal

-Premium inventory on JioHotstar, SonyLIV, or Zee5—meaning non-skippable pre-roll alongside marquee content, sold through a direct IO—typically carries agency-reported CPMs of ₹700–₹1,200.
-During IPL season on JioHotstar, these rates spike significantly above this range (see the IPL CPM article in this hub).
+Non-skippable pre-roll alongside marquee content on JioHotstar, SonyLIV, or Zee5, sold through a direct IO.
+During IPL season on JioHotstar, rates spike significantly above this range — see the IPL CPM article in this hub for detail.
+(StratPulse estimate: ₹700–₹1,200 CPM for non-IPL premium inventory.)

 Live sports and live event inventory

 Live cricket on JioHotstar commands the market’s highest CPMs.
-Agency-reported estimates during IPL indicate CPMs that are multiples of standard off-season rates.
-The scarcity of premium live inventory and the scale of concurrent viewership justify the premium.
+The scarcity of premium live inventory and the concurrent viewership scale — documented in JioHotstar’s CTV Playbook — justify the premium.
+Rates are not publicly disclosed; negotiate directly with Jio Ads.
+(StratPulse estimate: IPL live pre-roll at ₹400–₹600+ CPM.)

 OEM and Samsung Ads inventory